F-Absalan200/birthday-paradox/README.md

 ### 📊 Probability Simulator

-* Input the number of people
-* Choose the number of simulation trials
+* Input the number of people and simulation trials
 * Calculate the probability of at least two people sharing a birthday
 * Visualise the result with a bar chart
 * View how the probability changes as the number of people increases
-* Fun balloon animation for simulation results

 ### 👥 Visual Simulator

 * Choose a group size from 1 to 100 people
-* Generate a random birthday for each person
-* Display each person and their birthday
+* Generate a random birthday for each person and display each person and their birthday
-* Detect shared birthdays within the group
+* Detect shared birthdays within the group and highlight them
-* Highlight people who have matching birthdays
-* Show matching birthday groups separately

 ---